 Good dental hygiene is one of the best tools to prevent periodontitis.
 We will work with you to ensure that you are using the proper techniques when brushing and flossing.
 By brushing at least twice every day, particularly after you eat, you can remove plaque and prevent the buildup of plaque and calculus tartar.

-When you attend your regular six-month appointments at Centerburg Dental Care, you are also helping to prevent periodontitis.
+When you attend your regular six-month appointments at Anthony Dental Care, Centerburg, you are also helping to prevent periodontitis.
 We deep clean your teeth more thoroughly than you can at home, and use specialized tools to keep your teeth and gums healthy.

 Are you experiencing bleeding when you’re brushing and flossing — or other signs of periodontitis?
 Call us before it becomes advanced — and endangers your teeth and health — at 740-480-8162.
 It’s best to address the issue as soon as possible.